stibbons1990/hex/docs/blog/posts/2026-01-25-migrating-kubernetes-volumes-to-longhorn.md

 of its volume.
 To force each pod to prioritize its local disk, enable **Data Locality** in the `StorageClass` or volume settings:

+*   `strict-local`: Enforces that a healthy replica must exist on the same node as the pod.
+This provides the lowest possible latency for reads but prevents the pod from starting if the local disk is unavailable.
 *   `best-effort`: Longhorn attempts to keep one replica on the same node as the pod.
     If it can't, the pod will still run but will access its data over the network from the other node.
-*   `strict-local`: Enforces that a healthy replica must exist on the same node as the pod.
-This provides the lowest possible latency for reads but prevents the pod from starting if the local disk is unavailable.
+This is very nearly always as fast as `strict-local` but with the advantage that pods can move across nodes more easily and quickly, which maximizes uptime without compromising performance.

 Even if a pod is reading directly from its local NVMe SSD, write operations are synchronous.
 When a pod writes data, the Longhorn Engine (running on the same node as the pod) must successfully write that data to both the local replica and the remote replica on the second node before the write is considered "complete".

 This means the write bandwidth and latency are capped by the network speed and the overhead of the iSCSI/Longhorn protocol, rather than the raw PCIe NVMe bandwidth.

-While the pod will benefit from NVMe speeds for local reads (if data locality is enabled), the overall performance will be significantly lower than a raw local NVMe SSD: reads will have *near-local* speeds if a local replica is present, but writes will be limited by network latency and the processing time of the Longhorn engine.
+While the pod will benefit from NVMe speeds for local reads, the overall performance is lower than a raw local NVMe SSD: reads will have *near-local* speeds but writes is limited by network latency.

-Ultimately, if an application requires raw PCIe NVMe bandwidth and doesn't need Longhorn’s high availability features (cross-node syncing, et.c.), then a `hostPath` or Local Path Provisioner class may be best for that specific workload.
+Ultimately, if an application requires raw PCIe NVMe bandwidth and doesn't need Longhorn’s high availability features, then a `hostPath` or Local Path Provisioner class may be best for that specific workload.
 However, for most general-purpose applications, the performance trade-off of Longhorn is acceptable for the benefit of having a fully synced, distributed cluster.

 ### Active-Active Vs. Active-Passive

-For a single-pod deployment like code-server, when scaling up to 2 replicas on 2 nodes, with Longhorn replicating its RWO volume with **data locality** set to `best-effort` to keep both volumes in sync, the result is an **active-passive** with one pod being active while the other stays in stand-by to take over only when the first one goes down.
+For a single-pod deployment like code-server, when scaling up to 2 replicas on 2 nodes, with Longhorn replicating its RWO volume with **data locality** set to `best-effort` to keep both volumes in sync, the result is an **active-passive** cluster, with one pod being active while the other stays in stand-by to take over only when the first one goes down.

 This setup will not work for an **active-active** setup because of two reasons: